RainyDayMedia/RDMFramework/README.md

 RDMShell
 ============

 This is a starter theme for Wordpress based on `_s` but with a few added features for the RDMWorkflow.
 This is to quickly start client projects with support for child themes.
 Though `_s` is not meant to be used with a parent/child theme RDM is modifying it to do this.
-This will be the bases of the future RDMShell _(an HTML5 Boilerplate and CSS Reset)_.
+This will be the bases of the future Frigoris _(an HTML5 Boilerplate and CSS Reset)_.

 <strong>This is an active work in progress</strong>